 MIDLAND ANCESTORS SHOP

 Just in case you don’t get Steve Freeman’s shop newsletter, he is having a grand sale on all book stock including Staffordshire Parish Register Societies (SPRS) remaining stock of books and some of the Midland Ancestors books.
-He also has a large selection of second handbooks for sale.
+He also has a large selection of second hand books for sale.

 The shop also sells books by other publishers.
 The Eureka partnership publishes unusual and lesser known material such as Canal Boat Records, Nonconformist Registers, Workhouse Records and Pre 1841 Census Data.
 Other publishers include Shire Books, Coventry FHS, Brewin Books, Women’s Research Group – books about Coventry Women and Cassini maps.